radiantearth/stac-spec/item-spec/item-spec.md

 #### Relation types

-STAC Items use a variety of `rel` types in the link object, to describe the exact nature of the link between this item and the entity it is linking to.
+STAC Items use a variety of `rel` types in the link object, to describe the exact nature of the link between this Item and the entity it is linking to.
 It is recommended to use the official [IANA Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml) where possible.
-The following table explains places where STAC use custom `rel` types are used with items.
+The following table explains places where STAC use custom `rel` types are used with Items.
 This happens where there is not a clear official option, or where STAC uses an official type but adds additional meaning for the STAC context.

 | Type         | Description                                                  |